Fara Williams: Club career

-On 23 September 2009 Williams was picked in the Women's Professional Soccer (WPS) International Draft by Philadelphia Independence.
-She was due to join up with her England teammate Lianne Sanderson in America, before deciding to stay with Everton.
+On 23 September 2009, Williams was picked in the Women's Professional Soccer (WPS) International Draft by Philadelphia Independence.
+She was due to join up with her England teammate Lianne Sanderson in the United States, before deciding to stay with Everton.
 Williams' loyalty was rewarded with another two Cup finals in 2010: a defeat to Leeds Carnegie in the Premier League Cup, in which Williams scored Everton's consolation, followed by a memorable extra–time win over Arsenal in the FA Women's Cup.

-In November 2012 Williams and Natasha Dowie left Everton for local rivals Liverpool, who were hoping to build a squad capable of ending Arsenal's dominance of English women's football.
+In November 2012, Williams and Natasha Dowie left Everton for local rivals Liverpool, who were hoping to build a squad capable of ending Arsenal's dominance of English women's football.
 Liverpool beat Bristol Academy 2–0 on the final day to secure the 2013 FA WSL league title.

 Liverpool retained their title in 2014, but were much less successful in 2015.
 They finished seventh of eight teams as Williams missed three months of the season with a hamstring injury and coach Matt Beard departed for American National Women's Soccer League (NWSL) club Boston Breakers.

 On 5 January 2016, Liverpool confirmed that Williams would be leaving the club to sign for deposed former champions Arsenal Ladies.
 Williams said: "I have really enjoyed my time at Liverpool Ladies and will take away some absolutely fantastic memories.
 When I first joined the Club the team had finished bottom of the league so to win back to back league titles was an incredible achievement."

 On 16 August 2017, she left Arsenal Women to join Women's Super League (WSL) rivals Reading on a two-year deal.

 In May 2019, she signed a new contract with Reading.

 On 26 April 2021, Williams announced that she would be retiring from the game at the end of the 2020–21 season.